coilhq/mucoa/README.md

 At this point, the Participant A CR liquidity and collateral balance is `0` units.
 The Participant Deposit account CR balance is now recovered back to a balance of `110` units.

-### Account Balances
+### Account Balances Statement
 The table below depicts the events for withdrawing collateral from the Scheme.
-The Participant A Deposit account has a debit balance of `10` units, due to the CR Participant A Fees charges incurred during deposit.
+The Participant A Deposit account has a DR balance of `10` units, due to the CR Participant A Fees charges incurred during deposit.

 | Account                    | Debits (DR) | Credits (CR) | Balance  |
 |----------------------------|-------------|--------------|----------|